Vi acquires wireless earbud startup Skybuds

 “[It’s] not like anything people will have heard or seen before,” Yoffe said. “[The assistant] is a listening, talking trainer that is aware of a person’s surroundings, physiology, and activities inside and outside of workout sessions.
 Our vision is to build the best AI companion for body and mind, [and the] natural first step was delivering an amazing voice-centric running experience.”

-Vi, which also went the crowdfunding route for its earbuds, raised $20 million in June from Investors including Joy Ventures, Square Peg Capital, New Era Ventures, Cerca Partners, Triventures, Wellborn Ventures, and FGI Capital Partners.
+Vi, which also went the crowdfunding route for its earbuds, raised $20 million in June from investors including Joy Ventures, Square Peg Capital, New Era Ventures, Cerca Partners, Triventures, Wellborn Ventures, and FGI Capital Partners.